SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 </steps>

 This section will cover how to build a custom re-usable data grid feature.
-For build-in features, see the [feature examples](#features) above.
+For built-in features, see the [feature examples](#features) above.

+Many feature APIs rely on Vue render (`h`) functions.
+If you are not familiar with this syntax, please refer to the [Vue documentation](https://vuejs.org/guide/extras/render-function).

 ### Basic structure